samg/timetrap/README.md

 This will place a ``t`` executable in your path.

-***UPDATE***: The current gem release seems to be having issues installing and the gem ownership on RubyGems.org is currently in the process of being transferred.
-Meanwhile, here is how to build the latest master from source:
+If you would like to build the latest master from source:

     $ git clone https://github.com/samg/timetrap
     $ cd timetrap